Last Updated on

 After doing the above mentioned simple exercises for around 6 weeks, you can start the following exercises:

 1. Lie down on your back and get up without any support i.e. without holding bed or holding your laps.
 This move works on your abs.

 2. Lie down on your back raise your both legs at an angle of 20 degrees up.
 Hold for 10 sec and without putting them down raise 20 degrees further up making an angle of 40 degrees.

 Again, hold for 10 seconds.
 So in 5 steps and in a minute your legs are at 90 degrees.
 This is a highly effective exercise that works well on abdomen.
 Don’t do this exercise if you have lower back pain.

 These post pregnancy exercises are good for blood circulation.

 Once you finish 6 months of exclusive breastfeeding and your doctor gives you the green signal, you can start the heavy exercises for effective weight loss and flat belly.

-After delivery, you may tempted to start the post-natal abs workout as soon as possible but let your body get recovered.
+After the delivery, you may be tempted to start the post-natal abs workout as soon as possible but it’s important to let your body get recovered.
 You should also use a post-pregnancy belt soon after delivery which helps get tummy back in shape.
 It also helps in getting the loose skin get tighten.
 Do the exercises step by step.
-You dont want to rush to heavy workouts for flat belly and loose back or knee health.
+You may not want to rush to the intense workouts for a flat belly and loose back or knee health.